 You may find that even shops you have been comfortable with are harder to deal with at the moment, as various rules are in place to encourage social distancing that make shopping a very different experience.
 If you know the layout of the shop reasonably well, you could think about what order to pick things up in before you go in to limit the amount of time you have to spend in there.
 Many shops are allowing only one person per household in at a time, but you could speak to someone on the phone if it would help you.
 If you find a shopping list helpful, remember to write this down on paper if you’re going to speak to someone on the phone.

-There are a few different ways to get hold of food without going to the shops yourself, including getting someone you trust to go for you or ordering online.
-It’s becoming easier in many areas to get delivery or collection slots, and many smaller supermarkets are delivering via food delivery apps now as well.
+There are a few different ways to get hold of food without going to the shops yourself, including getting someone you trust to go for you or ordering online and booking a delivery or collection slot.
+Many smaller supermarkets are delivering via food delivery apps now as well.
 There may also be a scheme in your area where you can ask a volunteer to collect food for you.
 Think about what you would feel the most comfortable with.
 If someone goes to the shops on your behalf, you could speak to them on the phone while they’re there if it would help.

 Giving yourself permission to rest during lockdown or if you have to self-isolate is important, but we understand that this can be really challenging.
 It could be helpful to make a list of reasons why it’s important not to compensate if you’re not able to exercise – remember your body still needs nutrition to carry out its normal daily functions.
 You could also refer back to anything you’ve found helpful in your journey so you can remind yourself why it’s so important to sustain positive changes you have made.
 This may include things like mantras, recovery goals, and mindfulness techniques.
 Rest and nutrition is essential – the pandemic has really highlighted the importance of good health.